chadgr/MLLab/04 - Exercise 4 -Deploy R Model To Azure ML.md

+In this exercise we will create a new predictive model in a Jypter Notebook and publish the trained model to the Azure ML web services infrastructure for operationalize.

 # Exercise 1: Setting up the Jypter Notebook

 The DSVM is also a fully configured Jupyter Notebooks Server (Disabled By default for security, you